SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/installation/README.md

 2. In the cinco-cloud directory, create the file `infrastructure/helm/secrets.yaml`

-3. Create and apply secrets for the GitLab registry
-    1. Create a secret for the cinco cloud repository:<br>
-       `kubectl create secret docker-registry cinco-cloud-registry-secret --docker-server=registry.gitlab.com --docker-username=<USERNAME> --docker-password=<USERNAME> --dry-run=client -o yaml`
-    2. Copy the terminal output in the`secrets.yaml` file

-4. Add a secret with the name `cinco-cloud-main-secrets` to the `secrets.yaml` file with the following contents and replace the placeholders with actual values of your choice:
+3. Add a secret with the name `cinco-cloud-main-secrets` to the `secrets.yaml` file with the following contents and replace the placeholders with actual values of your choice:

 ```yaml
 ---